Kudumbimalai

 Kudumbimalai in Tamil translates to Hair-knot-rock.
 British colonists from the past named the rock Baron's Cap.

-Thoppigala was under the control of the Liberation Tigers of Tamil Eelam and was strategically important to the organization.
+Kudumbimalai was under the control of the Liberation Tigers of Tamil Eelam and was strategically important to the organization.
 In 2007, the Sri Lankan army captured the town from the LTTE in the Battle of Thoppigala, and permanently evicted the LTTE from the Eastern Province.